LibraryCarpentry/librarycarpentry.github.io/_posts/2019/03/2019-03-28-lc-mozilla-global-sprint.md

 * Helping with the Library Carpentry website - There are a handful of [issues](https://github.com/LibraryCarpentry/librarycarpentry.github.io/issues) already but you can also create new issues to be addressed and/or submit pull requests to correct issues.
 You can also do the same if you have suggestions to improve the design and content of the website.

-* Testing the Top 10 FAIR Data & Software Things to see if Carpentries approaches can be applied to teaching them - During a Sprint in [November 2018](https://librarycarpentry.org/blog/2019/02/top-10-fair-published/), a number of brief guides on FAIR data & software called [Top 10 Things](https://librarycarpentry.org/Top-10-FAIR/) were created to help communities within disciplines understand the [FAIR Principles](https://www.incf.org/activities/standards-and-best-practices/what-is-fair).
-For the Sprint, you can test these guides to see whether [Carpentries approaches](https://carpentries.github.io/instructor-training/) can be used to teach them.
+* Testing the Top 10 FAIR Data & Software Things - During a sprint in [November 2018](https://librarycarpentry.org/blog/2019/02/top-10-fair-published/), a number of brief guides on FAIR data & software called [Top 10 Things](https://librarycarpentry.org/Top-10-FAIR/) were created to help discipline-based communities understand the [FAIR Principles](https://www.incf.org/activities/standards-and-best-practices/what-is-fair).
+For this Sprint, you can test these guides to see whether [Carpentries approaches](https://carpentries.github.io/instructor-training/) can be used to teach them.
 Submit your teaching suggestions as [issues and/or pull requests](https://github.com/LibraryCarpentry/Top-10-FAIR).

 * Joining our chatroom - If you are still not sure what you would like to help with during the Sprint, reach out to us via the [chatroom](https://gitter.im/LibraryCarpentry/Lobby) and we can help you find something.